 Avoid These Battery Charging and Battery Saving Myths With Your Smartphone

 Improved mobile Phone technology means that many old battery charging and protection tips that were once sound are no longer relevant

 It's a scientific certainty.
 As a smartphone battery gets older, its ability to hold a charge decreases.
 When this happens, we're looking for the best ways to extend battery life and hold a charge longer without spending money to replace the battery.
 But there are a bunch of myths going around about smartphone batteries that do little more than waste your time.

-- Myth: Close apps that you're not using to preserve your battery's charge.
+- Close apps that you're not using to preserve your battery's charge.

-- Myth: Avoid all aftermarket chargers or your battery will overcharge.
+- Avoid aftermarket chargers or your battery will be damaged.

-- Myth: Do not charge your battery overnight or for long periods of time.
+- Do not charge your battery overnight or for long periods of time.

-- Myth: Let your phone's battery die completely before charging it.
+- You should let your phone's battery die completely before charging it.

 The theory goes that apps running in the background are consuming a lot of your smartphone's energy.
 But this isn't entirely true.
 When an app isn't being used actively, most or all its processes are suspended.
 The app may be stored in memory, but the memory uses the same amount of power regardless of whether anything is stored in it.
 And if you do close the app, you'll have to reload it entirely each time you open it.
 Closing the app can also prevent some features of the app from working, such as those apps that communicate with devices in your home.